Roberto Mancini: 2011–12: Premier League Champion

 A 3–2 loss to Manchester United in the FA Cup third round on 8 January 2012 was bittersweet.
-City had Vincent Kompany controversially sent-off in the sixth minute and United managed to create a 3–0 lead before half-time against a lacklustre and beleaguered City team.
+City had Vincent Kompany controversially sent off in the sixth minute, and United managed to create a 3–0 lead before half-time against a lacklustre and beleaguered City team.
 However, after numerous tactical changes from Mancini at half-time, City came out fighting with ten men, a renewed version of the team that had played in the first half.
 Two goals from Aleksandar Kolarov and Sergio Agüero narrowed the deficit to just one goal.
-City was in the ascendency and continued to push for an equalising goal despite having only ten men, but failed to do so with the final whistle.
+City was in the ascendancy and continued to push for an equalising goal despite having only ten men, but failed to do so with the final whistle.
 Mancini later believed the match was a seminal moment in the development of his team, demonstrating that City was a better team than United.
 He believed that the match helped to carve out a fighting spirit that his team had previously lacked.

 City also progressed to the League Cup semi-final, maintaining Mancini's record of reaching a major competition semi-final in every season he has managed.
 City played Liverpool and conceded an away goal in the first leg with a penalty from Steven Gerrard.
 City went to Anfield and led twice with goals from Nigel de Jong and Edin Džeko, but another penalty from Steven Gerrard and a goal from Craig Bellamy meant Liverpool won 3–2 on aggregate.
 On 13 May 2012, City clinched the Premier League title in a 3-2 comeback win over Queens Park Rangers after originally being 2–1 down going into injury time.
 He became the second Italian manager to win a Premier League title after Carlo Ancelotti's Chelsea team in 2009–10.